An IVA wrecks your credit record for six years – or until your IVA finishes if this is longer than six years.

 I suggest waiting at least 6 months after the start of your IVA before you do this.
 It can take a while for your IVA firm to inform all your creditors about your IVA and there is no hurry because your credit record is going to be dreadful for years anyway.
 But it’s best to deal with this well before your IVA ends – you don’t want to add delays on afterwards.

 Here is the letter to send to the Data Controller for the creditor:

 If the creditor replies saying they don’t know anything about your IVA, tell your IVA firm.

 If the creditor knows about your IVA but refuses to add or correct the default date, complain to the ICO.
 Attach copies of your letter to the creditor, proof of posting and any reply from the creditor.

-One exception – mortgage shortfall debts are unusual in an IVA but if you have one, read How to repair your credit record after bankruptcy which covers these debts.
+One rare exception!
+Mortgage shortfalls (if you sold a house and it wasn’t enough to repay the mortgage) are unusual in an IVA but if you have one, read How to repair your credit record after bankruptcy which covers these debts.

-2) Creditor doesn’t mark debt as satisfied when your IVA is completed
+Creditor doesn’t mark balance as zero when your IVA is completed

 If the default date for the debt is on or before the date your IVA started, as it should be, the debt is going to disappear from your credit record six years after that date.
-If this is very soon, you may decide not to bother with this part of the cleanup process and just wait for your file to clear itself.
+If this is just a few months, your file will clear itself then so it’s probably not worth bothering with this.

 But if you want to get this corrected, send the following letter to the data controller for the creditor: